jincheng9/AffinityPropagation/README.md

  DESCRIPTION
 =============

-This code is the implementation of affinity propagation, a clustering algorithm by passing messages between data points.
+This code is the C++ implementation of affinity propagation, a clustering algorithm by passing messages between data points.

 In this code, I cluster two-dimensional data points.